waltligon/orangefs/doc/design/storage-interface.md

 well).

-Two collections will be created for each file system: one collection will support the dataspaces needed for the file system's data and metadata objects.
+Two collections will be created for each file system: one collection will support the dataspaces needed for the file system’s data and metadata objects.
 A second collection will be created for administrative purposes.
 If the underlying implementation needs to perform disk i/o, for example, it can use bstream and keyval objects from the